 For background, geology, and history, Eden's Community website offers up-to-date information.
 The Visitor Information Centre, still open at the moment, next to the local library (and soon to be housed at the Snug Cove Cruise Ship Welcome Centre), is staffed by a professional team with deep local knowledge.
 You'll find heaps of information and friendly guidance for visitors.

 Use Hamlet House for your hub to explore the Far South Coast.
-This holiday accommodation been refurbed for your comfort - reverse cycle air-con (a must on the South Coast), new kitchen, refurbed bath and new laundry, new windows, lighting and carpet, several lashings of paint, insulation, fresh landscaping, and deck privacy.
+This holiday accommodation been refurbed and refreshed again for your comfort - reverse cycle air-con (a must on the South Coast), new kitchen, refurbed bath and new laundry, new windows, lighting and carpet, several lashings of paint, insulation, fresh landscaping, and deck privacy.

 What to wear on the South Coast?

 Casual layers.
 Maybe the way to say that is "country casual."
 It is a rare occasion that requires a bit of bling.
 You won't be out of place anywhere wearing a puffy vest.
 Ok, add in a couple of bangles if you insist or a smart scarf, but really comfort, warmth, layers and flexibility will be perfect for most occasions and venues.

 Vests, jackets, gear.
 What if you forgot your jacket or vest, need another layer or locally-badged gear?
 There are several nice shops in Eden on Imlay Street along with the well-stocked Anglican OpShop.
 Pambula and Merimbula offer even more smart shops and bargain stores as well.